shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaaS - CiCd](src/images/cicd-pipeline.png)

-- Use of Support/Control VMs to do dev/hotfixing |
+- Use of Control VMs to do dev/hotfixing |
 - Change management is not transparent |
-- Has become the *de-facto* way of working |
+- Has become the de-facto way of working |
 - Necessary but obviates the review/QA processes |

 +++